vercel/examples/examples/jwt-authentication/README.md

 # JWT Authentication

-Middleware demo of JWT authentication at the edge.
+Middleware demo of JWT authentication at the edge